adarsh046/Smart-Door-Bell/README.md

 # Smart-Door-Bell

-This system is for security purposes, Ultrasonic sensor, webcam, buzzer(doorbell), telegram has been associated.
+This system is for security purposes, Ultrasonic sensor, webcam, buzzer(doorbell), telegram has been associated within.
 What it will do is when you wave your hand over ultrasonic sensor, It will send a picture to telegram bot or any other social media platform using webcam and triggers the buzzer demonstrating as a doorbell.
 This process can continue till you want.

 Materials:-